 There are 80 churches in Toledo but only one cathedral.
 Toledo's cathedral is one of Europe's best.
 We had a very good local guide, Carlos, whose story-telling skill made the cathedral come alive for us.

 On the walls of a beautiful room (Sacristy?) in the cathedral where priests change clothes before and after services, there were 20 El Greco paintings as well as Goya, Titian, Rubens, and Velazquez, all privately owned by the cathedral.

-The cathedral has several doors, one of them is named King's Door which opens only for kings and queens in the past.
+The cathedral has several doors.
+One of them is named King's Door, which opened only for kings and queens in the past.
 Since in this democratic era there are not many kings and queens, so now the King's Door also opens for heads of states and their spouses.
-The last time the Kings Door opened for an American was during Clinton administration when Hillary visited with Chelsea and a friend of Chelsea's.
+The last time the Kings Door opened for an American was during the Clinton administration, when Hillary visited with daughter Chelsea and a friend of Chelsea's.

-We arrived Cordoba in the evening, checked into Hotel Cordoba Center, had an
+We arrived at Cordoba in the evening, checked into Hotel Cordoba Center, had an

 included buffet dinner at the hotel's restaurant.